 I was born in Syria, into a Christian family.
 My grandmother, with thousands of Armenians, was exiled to Syria during the Armenian Genocide.

 I am the youngest child in my family.
 I have a brother and two sisters.
 In September 29, 2007, I married Garabet (Garo) Nazarian.
-We have a daughter, Agape, 12 years old and Krikor 2 years old.
+We have a daughter, Agape, 14 years old, Krikor 4 years old, and John 1 year old.

 When I was fourteen years old, I started to attend an Armenian brotherhood church.
 It was the place where I learned the foundations of faith and spiritual life.
 For more than fifteen years I served among people who really had hearts to love and serve their community.